big-nacho/patolette/README.md

 python -m build
 ```

-Now, you can't just install that wheel, because `dlls` won't be found at runtime.
+Now, you can't just install that wheel, because *.dll* files` won't be found at runtime.
 You need to repair it first.
 The following will repair and install the built wheel in your currently active virtual environment.

 ```powershell